codeforamerica/balance/HOW_TO_ADD_A_STATE.md

 ## Write a basic handler (for developers)

-1. Clone the Balance repo from GitHub and `cd` into the project:
+1) Clone the Balance repo from GitHub and `cd` into the project:
 ```
 git clone https://github.com/codeforamerica/balance.git
 cd balance
 ```

-2. Check out a feature branch for adding your state, for example:
+2) Check out a feature branch for adding your state, for example:
 ```
 git checkout -b add-massachusetts
 ```

-3. Copy the `example.rb` state handler into a new file named after your state's abbreviation.
+3) Copy the `example.rb` state handler into a new file named after your state's abbreviation.
 For Massachusetts, we would do:
 ```
 cp lib/state_handler/example.rb lib/state_handler/ma.rb
 ```

-4. Edit your new state handler.
+4) Edit your new state handler file.
 The top part will look like this:
 ```ruby
 # Step 1.
 Change "::Example" below to a state abbreviation
 # For example, "::PA" for Pennsylvania